 - Red Lentils - Lentils add a good amount of plant-based protein and texture to this recipe.
 I used red lentils because I love how soft they get when they break down as they cook, they practically melt into the sauce.
 You could also use green or brown lentils, chickpeas, or any beans you prefer.

-How to Make Vegan Thai Yellow Curry
+How to Make Vegan Cauliflower Curry

 Add the rinsed and drained red lentils, cauliflower florets (plus the chopped up green leaves and stem) coconut milk, and vegetable broth (Photos 3 & 4).